hove-io/navitia/documentation/rfc/doc-routing-algorithm.md

 |PT3  |    |    |    |    |    |    |**10:00**|
 |TR3  |    |    |    |    |    |    |10:02    |
 |PT4  |    |    |    |    |    |    |         |

+The different PTx on the destination stop points gives the earliest arrival to our destinations for each number of connection.
+In this case, if we target G, starting at 7:45 from A gives G at 10:00using 0 connection, but starting at 7:55 gives 12:00 using 0 connection and 10:00 using 1 connection.

 ### Second pass